They say college is a taste of the real world. It’s also a taste of financial responsibility.

 - Use student I.D. for discounts – Every college student recognizes the struggle of not being able to go to a movie or event center because they may end up spending their last.
 A student discount is motivation enough to seek out opportunities that can cut the spending costs low enough to consider making it a once-in-a-while treat.

 - Continually monitor your spending – Developing the habit of checking your bank balances and payments frequently will naturally help to avoid overspending.
+Budgeting apps can also help.

 Sample Budget for College Students